lowlevel86/avecis/README.md

 ## Accessing Avecis Using Perl and Netcat

-Within a bash terminal this code will draw a line in the avecis window given that 27015 is the default port.
+Using a bash terminal this code will draw a line in the avecis window.

 #### perl -e "print pack('C I< f<f<f< f<f<f< C I<',11, 24, -90,-40,0, 90,40,0, 13,0)" | nc 127.0.0.1 27015